Rod Blagojevich corruption charges: Conviction

 On August 17, 2010, Blagojevich was convicted of one count of lying to federal agents but a mistrial was declared on the other 23 charges due to hung jury.
 Prosecutors pledged to retry the case as soon as possible.
 The four charges against Robert Blagojevich were dismissed.
 Prosecutors had offered to retry Robert Blagojevich separately.
 However, he refused and the charges were dropped the very next day.
 The retrial was set to begin April 20, 2011.
 On June 27 after ten days of deliberation, the jury found Blagojevich guilty of 11 counts related to the senate seat and 6 counts related to fundraising extortion of a hospital executive.
 He was found not guilty of bribery related to a fundraising shakedown of a road-building executive.
-The jury deadlocked on one count related to another road builder related to a 2006 fundraising pay-to-play involving then-U.S. Rep. Rahm Emanuel, now Chicago Mayor.
+The jury deadlocked on one count related to another road builder related to a 2006 fundraising pay-to-play involving then-U.S. Rep. Rahm Emanuel, eventual Chicago Mayor.
 Unlike the first trial, Blagojevich took the stand in his own defense.
 Also, for the second trial, the government dropped all racketeering charges and charges against his brother.
 The verdict followed the conviction of his gubernatorial predecessor five years earlier.

 Sentence

 On December 7, 2011, Blagojevich was sentenced to 14 years in prison.
 He was also given two other concurrent sentences in addition to the 168-month sentence.
 Federal prison does not use parole; he must serve at least 85% of the 168-month sentence before becoming eligible to be given supervised release.
 On March 15, 2012, Blagojevich reported to Federal Correctional Institution, Englewood in Colorado to begin serving his sentence.
-The Federal Bureau of Prisons previously listed Blagojevich's expected release date from prison as May 23, 2024 before his sentence was later commuted.
+The Federal Bureau of Prisons previously listed Blagojevich's expected release date from prison as May 23, 2024, before his sentence was later commuted.

 Appeal

 On July 21, 2015, the United States Court of Appeals for the Seventh Circuit overturned four of former Illinois Gov. Rod Blagojevich's 18 convictions, stating that proposals to exchange promises for appointments "is a common exercise in logrolling".
 The Supreme Court of the United States announced on March 28, 2016, that they had deferred the option to hear the appeal, which instead went to the United States District Court for the Northern District of Illinois.

 On August 9, 2016, U.S. District Judge James Zagel ruled that despite the four dropped charges, reports of good behavior, and pleas for leniency, Blagojevich's 14-year sentence would stand.
-In making his decision, Zagel noted that "these are serious crimes that had an impact on the people of Illinois." and it's "an unfortunate reality" that Blagojevich's family members are made to suffer consequences.
+In making his decision, Zagel noted that "these are serious crimes that had an impact on the people of Illinois." and it is "an unfortunate reality" that Blagojevich's family members are made to suffer consequences.
 Patti Blagojevich commented on the sentence, calling it "unusually cruel and heartless and unfair".